“Establish an honest dialogue with your teacher.”

 Vast numbers of students take music lessons, but I’ve observed that few speak authentically with their teachers.

-The following guidelines, adapted from Chapter 14 of The Musician’s Way, help students get more out of lessons by boosting their communication habits as well as their learning power.
+The following guidelines, adapted from Chapter 14 of The Musician’s Way, help students get more out of lessons by boosting their communication habits.

 1. Clarify Goals

 To ensure that you and your teacher share common goals, ask yourself these questions and then discuss your answers with your instructor: